 - your spiritual view of life and death.

-Sometimes people find that a death brings back memories of other losses, and they feel they are grieving those again as well.
+Sometimes people find that a death brings back memories of other losses.
+They feel they are grieving those losses all over again.

-We usually grieve in the same way as we live, so people who tend to cope during tough times often find that they show this resilience after a loss.
-This does not mean they are not grieving, but they already have coping strategies.
+People who tend to cope well during tough times often find that they show this resilience after a loss.
+This does not mean they are not grieving but that they already have coping strategies.
 Thinking about what has helped you deal with stressful events in the past may help you now.
 Or you may find that your usual coping mechanisms are not enough to help you cope with your current loss, and you need to find new coping strategies.

 Bereavement, mourning and grief